Kristina01111000/lavendersite/README.md

 list of options in the search with returns, given table limited to cny region, zone, moisture content, sunlight, topography include link for people to figure out their zone

-subscribe to newsletter, no articles on site

 Site hosted on bluehost

-- to unpublish:in bluehost, go to settings in, untoggle coming soon page
-- keep contact page, she is going to make some podcasts and use the email list to contact people
-- she is going to check the fav garden email, dont point it

 garden name chickens picture captain at 12 weeks